Relational Depth Psychotherapy for Adults

 • Grounded

-I bring steadiness and self-regulation cultivated over many years of clinical and personal practice.
+I bring steadiness and self-regulation cultivated over years of clinical and personal practice.
 This allows me to stay connected to you, to myself, and to what is happening between us.

 Together, we get curious about the present moment, noticing thoughts, feelings, and sensations as they arise.